Sanofi wins first dengue vaccine market approval in Mexico

 Guillaume Leroy, who leads the dengue team at Sanofi Pasteur, said the vaccine acted best as an immune booster for patients with some previous exposure.

-He told Reuters in an interview that additional data over the coming years would be needed to assess whether the vaccine may be of use to travelers.
+He told Reuters in an interview that additional data over the coming years would be needed to assess whether the vaccine may be of use to travellers.

 “Health authorities will have to determine (future) recommendations,” he said, adding Sanofi’s first 20 market approval requests were all in South America and Asia.
 Europe is the target for early next year and the United States in early 2017, he said.